akasal/Duino_AVR_Miner_restarter/README.md

 # Duino_AVR_Miner_restarter
 A looping restarter for the Duino-Coin AVR Miner application

-This AHK script has been created by Alpay Kasal of https://Bignoodle.com, contact alpay at bignoodle.com .
+This AHK script has been created by Alpay Kasal of https://Bignoodle.com contact alpay at bignoodle.com or alpay_kasal on discord

 Feel free to edit however you wish.
 To recompile to .exe , you'll want https://www.autohotkey.com/